Complaints and compliments

 If you make a complaint, we will try to resolve this when you first get in touch.
 This will be done informally and quickly without the need for a written response.

-If your complaint can't be resolved quickly because it needs an investigation, we will aim to complete this within ten working days.
+If your complaint can't be resolved quickly because it needs an investigation, we will aim to complete this within 20 working days.
 We will acknowledge your complaint in writing by letter or email.

-If you remain unhappy with the response from the investigation you can ask for it to be reviewed by a senior officer.
-We will provide a final written response within 20 working days.
+If you remain unhappy with the response from the investigation you can ask for it to be reviewed by a senior officer, who will provide a final written response within a further 20 working days.

 Housing Ombudsman service

 If you come to the end of our complaints process and feel it has still not been resolved, you can contact the Housing Ombudsman service.

 The Housing Ombudsman will only look at your complaint once it has been through all steps of our own complaint process, and eight weeks have passed since we issued our final response.